 The Autoimmune Regulator (Aire) transactivates HLA‐G gene expression in thymic epithelial cells

 BL Melo‐Lima, I Poras, GA Passos, ED Carosella, EA Donadi, P Moreau.

-Immunology and Clinical & Experimental Immunology are the official journals of the British Society for Immunology.
+Clinical & Experimental Immunology is an official journal of the British Society for Immunology.
 Profits derived from the sale of the journals are invested back into the BSI, providing major financial support for the Society's activities.